teddyaryono/devlab-s3-codepipeline/README.md

 ![S3 Lab Pipeline](images/s3_lab_pipeline.png)

 8. Visit the website url again (or refresh the page if you have it opened).
 You should see the updated message.
-Your website url is the value of the `WebsiteHttpUrl` outputted by the `devlab-s3-bucket` stack.
+Your website url is the value of the `WebsiteHttpUrl` outputted by the `devlab-s3-bucket` CloudFormation stack.

 ![S3 Lab Updated website](images/s3_lab_updated_website.png)